 2. Noise Level

 High-quality generators can reduce the volume due to the robust thick shielding and construction.
-Of course, dual-fuel provides the option of running on propane, allowing the machine to operate more quietly than gas.
+Of course, dual-fuel provides the option of running on propane, allowing the machine to operate more quietly than petrol.

 3. Starting and Switch Types

-Most generators utilize either recoil or an electric starter for their starting mechanisms.
+Most generators utilise either recoil or an electric starter for their starting mechanisms.
 Only the more advanced devices have auto-start.